tensorflow/ranking/docs/api_docs/python/tfr/keras/layers/GAMLayer.md

 `input_shape`
 </td>
 <td>
-Shape tuple (tuple of integers) or list of shape tuples (one per output tensor of the layer).
+Shape tuple (tuple of integers) or `tf.TensorShape`, or structure of shape tuples / `tf.TensorShape` instances (one per output tensor of the layer).
 Shape tuples can include None for free dimensions, instead of an integer.
 </td>